Harisudhan23/Entrans_task/README.md

 ## Conclusion

    The House Price Prediction System combines data analysis, statistical insights, and predictive modeling into a user-friendly interface.
 It enables users to explore data through visualizations, understand trends with inferential statistics, and predict housing prices using machine learning.
-This scalable solution bridges data science and full-stack development, offering valuable insights for real estate decisions.
+This scalable solution bridges data science and full-stack development, offering valuable insights for shakeholders decisions.